Welcome to Hell

-Welcome to Hell is the debut studio album by English extreme metal band Venom.
-It was released in December 1981, through Neat Records, at the culmination of the new wave of British heavy metal movement.
+Welcome to Hell is the debut studio album by English heavy metal band Venom, released in December 1981 through Neat Records.
+After various line-up changes and recording several demo tapes in Impulse Studios, Venom gained success and attention with the single "In League with Satan", their dark, satanic image and their fast, raw sound.
+The band re-recorded all of the demos' songs, which Neat Records released as an album.

+Released during the peak of new wave of British heavy metal movement, Welcome to Hell was initially panned by critics, but later became recognised as an album seminal to the development of the then-nascent extreme metal scene and one of the most influential metal albums of all time.
 The album was re-released by Sanctuary Records in 2002.

 Background

 Venom's original personnel came from three different bands: Guillotine, Oberon and Dwarfstar.
 In 1979, Conrad "Cronos" Lant applied for a job at Impulse Studios in Wallsend as an audio-visual engineer for Neat Records.
 Impulse would soon become the epicentre for a series of vital recordings from the new wave of British heavy metal movement on the Neat Records label.
 Lant trained as an assistant engineer and tape operator at the time, working with local bands while simultaneously playing guitar in a band named Album Graecum, which later became Dwarfstar.
 Lant was soon introduced to Jeffrey Dunn, who at the time was playing guitar for a Judas Priest cover band named Guillotine, and quickly struck up a friendship around their shared vision for creating a "mega-satanic band" who played dark, demonic music and used Satanic imagery.
 Dunn introduced Lant to his band, and Lant would soon leave Dwarfstar and join Guillotine, where he met drummer Tony Bray during their first rehearsal.
 Lant would find himself now playing rhythm guitar in a five-piece consisting of Clive Archer on vocals, Alan Winston on bass, Dunn on lead guitar and Bray on drums.
 The band would soon change their name to Venom after a suggestion by the band's roadie.